Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 - Can print two materials or colours at once

-- Comes with excellent software (Bambu Studio is free and very beginner-friendly)
+- Comes with excellent free software (Bambu Studio)

 - Has a strong community of users and tutorials on YouTube